kong072023/ICTC-2026/README.md

 Game 3 achieved PnL of $175,635,089, ranked 1st place, nearly doubling the second team.

-Despite achieving the highest cumulative PnL, our team ultimately placed 8th out of 27 teams due to two contract limit breaches in Game 2 and five contract limit breaches in Game 3 in derivative trading, as well as trading strategy diversification criteria applied in Game 1, according to the organizer’s email shown in Standing.png and Score & Reason.png above.
+Despite achieving the highest cumulative PnL, our team ultimately placed 8th out of 27 teams due to two contract limit breaches in Game 2 and five contract limit breaches in Game 3 in news trading, as well as trading strategy diversification criteria applied in Game 1, according to the organizer’s email shown in Standing.png and Score & Reason.png above.